carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl3.rst

 engineering practices: for our purposes, adding a virtual method is simplest.

-The second thing we want is an "Error" method like we used for the parser, which will be used to report errors found during code generation (for example, use of an undeclared parameter):
+The second thing we want is an "LogError" method like we used for the parser, which will be used to report errors found during code generation (for example, use of an undeclared parameter):